Westfield railway station: Westfield marshalling yard

 This facility, built in the 1960s on reclaimed land brought together the freight train marshalling and sorting from several other yards in the Auckland area.
 Prior to its opening, freight trains were made up at either Auckland or Otahuhu stations.
 The traffic offices in other stations in the Auckland area were centred at Westfield during the 1970s and 1980s.

 The locomotive and wagon repair facilities saw steam-era engine sheds and servicing facilities at Auckland, Otahuhu, Papakura, Helensville and Mercer all close as well as the 1950s-era Parnell Diesel Depot.

+The Westfield marshalling yard is used by the Te Huia Auckland-Hamilton train to hold empty trains during the day.

 Industrial sidings

 Westfield grew over time as a freight station.
 Sidings once served Kempthorne Prosser's fertiliser works, Westfield Freezing Works and Auckland City Abattoir.

 Modern day sidings serve various transport companies, as well as the Southdown Freight Terminal and Metroport.

 Patronage

 During its latter period of service, the station had one of the lowest patronages of stations on the Auckland network, in part due to the decrepit nature of its facilities and its remote location, far from any main centres.
 The shelter structure was in poor condition, yet still provided some protection from the driving wind and rain which comes off the Manukau Harbour.
 In April 2010, the shelter was torn down and replaced with shelters formerly used at the temporary Newmarket stations.